How to deal with a crush

 Try not to tie yourself up in knots about this – you’ve set yourself up with a fantasy relationship, but that is all.
 The emotions feeding this fantasy can seem very real, but the advantage is you don’t have to deal with the actual person.
 It’s like a sexual encounter without the real-life hassles.

 It is fairly unlikely to turn into reality as often crushes are formed on the unobtainable.
 The person might be attached, a famous film star or totally unsuitable.
-You have to accept that this romance will never exist outside of your own head.
-Often, just confiding in someone you trust will help you get things in perspective.
+You have to accept that this romance will probably never exist outside of your own head.
+Often, just talking about your crush with someone you trust will help you get things in perspective.

-If things get too intense try to limit the time you spend in their company.
-In a while you’ll get a grip on this fantasy and see it as a learning experience about some powerful emotions.
-If anything, it’ll work in your favour when it comes to dealing with real life, realistic relationships.
+If things get too intense try to limit contact with your crush.
+In a while you’ll get a grip on this fantasy and see it as a learning experience about dealing with intense emotions.
+If anything, it’ll work in your favour when it comes to managing real life, realistic relationships.

-Unobtainable crushes can hurt like hell – the object of your affection may walk past like you don’t even exist or, perhaps worse, notice your drooling and laugh about you with all their mates.
-If this happens, deal with the rejection – treat yourself, see your mates or curl up at home with a DVD of your choice.
+Unattainable crushes can hurt like hell – the object of your affection may walk past like you don’t even exist or, perhaps worse, notice your drooling and laugh about you with all their mates.
+If this happens, deal with the rejection – treat yourself, see your mates or curl up at home with a film of your choice.

 Updated on 29-Sep-2015